perseids-project/perseids_docs/FutureDirections.md

 ## Taking Full Advantage of the Collections Service

 We have deployed and integrated the [Perseids Manifold Collections Service](https://github.com/RDACollectionsWG/perseids-manifold) implementation of the [RDA Collections API](https://github.com/RDACollectionsWG/specification) with Perseids.
+Expanding upon this implementation to provide complete support for managing and sharing data produced on Perseids as persistently identified, machine-actionable data throughout its lifecycle would be an ideal next step to take advantage of the groundwork that has beed laid in this area.

 The use of the Collections Service is intended to support management of the data collection lifecylcle on Perseids as outlined below: